xavipocche/xavipocche/README.md

 I'm 21 years old, I'm from Mendoza, Argentina and I'm working as a backend dev since a year, I'm apassionate about tecnology and I love keep learning new tecnologies and computer languages.

 - 🔭 I'm currently working at <a href="https://callao.io/" target="_blank">Callao</a>
-- 🌱 I'm currently learning Computer Programming
+- 🌱 I'm actually learning Computer Programming
 <!-- - 👯 I'm looking to collaborate on ... -->
 <!-- - 🤔 I'm looking for help with ... -->
 <!-- - 💬 Ask me about ... -->